lindaprotocol/documentation-en/docs/developers/java-tron.md

 - Request new features
 - Collaborate on maintaining documentation

-If you plan to contribute to java-tron development, please follow the process below.
+If you plan to contribute to java-linda development, please follow the process below.

 ## Contribution Process Overview

 1. **Fork the Repository**
-    Fork the [java-tron repository](https://github.com/tronprotocol/java-tron) to your personal account.
+    Fork the [java-linda repository](https://github.com/lindaprotocol/java-linda) to your personal account.
 2. **Modify Code**
     Create a new branch based on the standard and start development.
 3. **Submit Changes**